How to Get Into Video Game Voice Acting in 2023

 2. Exciting Adventure Video Games

-Games belonging to the adventure genre involve players following the video game narrative to make their way towards an end goal, such as saving a princess or reaching the last level of the game.
+Games belonging to the adventure genre involve players following the video game narrative to make their way toward an end goal, such as saving a princess or reaching the last level of the game.
 These games tend to have a lot of dialogue—often required to effectively tell the plot’s story—which allows voice actors to take on exciting characters to keep the players entertained.

 For example, Elijah Wood takes on the role of Spyro in Spyro the Dragon: A New Beginning, telling players about his journey as a purple dragon as they move from one level to the next.
 By the end of the game, players understand Spyro’s destiny and develop an emotional connection with him.

 3. The Genre of Role-Playing Games

 The role-playing game (RPG) is one of the most popular genres in the gaming industry.
 RPGs usually feature a medieval or fantasy setting, in which players take on complex characters to play the game.
 These games are unique because you get the option of interacting with other online players when you’re playing the game.
 Such games focus more on character advancement than on storytelling.
 RPGs typically have terrific dialogue that help create a story for the player’s character.

 4. Puzzle Video Games